-SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE Contract B. Hom by lamost to Blace Secretary APPLICANT ORGANIZATION DATE SUBMITTED Illinois Department of Human Services JULY 12,2022
+SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE Sameer Volera Director APPLICANT ORGANIZATION DATE SUBMITTED Illinois Department of Public Health 4/24/2023

-View Burden Stammert
+View Burden Statement

-Public reporting burden for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gathening and maintaining the data needed, and completing and reviewing the collection of information.
+Public reporting burden for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget, Paperwork Reduction Project (0348-0042), Washington, DC 20503.